epicmet/.dotfiles/README.md

 ### fzf

 On macOS installing from brew should be fine but on ubuntu it's beter to clone from the [repo](https://github.com/junegunn/fzf) and run install script.
+Make sure you have `.fzf.zsh` in your home directory.

 ### packer